-If you are interested in finding out more about EMDR, or how it might be able to help you, please contact us at Purple House Psychology.
-If your interest in EMDR is more general, please follow this link to the EMDR UK & Ireland website: http://www.emdrassociation.org.uk/home/index.htm
+If you'd like to find out more about EMDR, or how it might be able to help you, please contact us at The Purple House Clinic.
+If your interest in EMDR is more general, please follow this link to the EMDR UK & Ireland website.

 Interested in receiving our newsletter and future blogs?
 We’d love you to join our Purple House community.
 Please Sign up below, 'like' us on Facebook, or follow us on Twitter.